Covers of stacky curves and limits of plane quintics: Introduction

 We work over the complex numbers $\C$.
 A \emph{stack} means a Deligne--Mumford stack.
 An \emph{orbifold} means a Deligne--Mumford stack without generic stabilizers.
-Orbifolds are usually denoted by curly letters ($\orb X, \orb Y$), and stacks with generic stabilizers by curlier letters ($\stack X, \stack Y$).
-Coarse spaces are denoted by the absolute value sign ($\coarse{\orb X}, \coarse{\stack Y}$).
+Orbifolds are usually denoted by curly letters ($\orb X, \orb Y$), and stacks with non-trivial generic stabilizers by curlier letters ($\stack X, \stack Y$).
+Coarse spaces are denoted by the absolute value sign ($\coarse{\orb X}, \coarse{\stack Y}$), or by the corresponding roman letter ($X$, $Y$) if no confusion is likely.
 A \emph{curve} is a proper, reduced, connected, one-dimensional scheme/orbifold/stack, of finite type over $\C$.
 The projectivization of a vector bundle is the space of its one dimensional quotients.
+Given an object $X$ over $S$ and a morphism $T \to S$, the notation $X_T$ denotes the base-change $X \times_S T$.